- Search The Registry

 - My Account

 Born in Everett, Massachusetts, he graduated from Everett High School in 1956, where he won the high school oratorical contest his senior year.
 While attending Shaw University, he was called to the ministry and received his B.A. in 1963.
-During that time, Sampson was president of the Shaw student body and the campus, city, and state chapters of the NAACP.
+During that time, Sampson was president of the Shaw student body and the NAACP campus, city, and state chapters.
 He was arrested during Raleigh's student sit-ins and was selected by his fellow students to introduce the first public accommodations bill in North Carolina history.

-He was Martin Luther King's National Housing Director, traveling to Europe to look at Industrial Housing Systems.
-He brought the first model affordable home to Chicago's West Side in a joint venture with the Amish Community of Nappannee, Indiana.
+He was Martin Luther King's National Housing Director, traveling to Europe to examine Industrial Housing Systems.
+He brought the first model affordable home to Chicago's West Side in a joint venture with the Amish Community of Nappanee, Indiana.

 Sampson is president of the National Black Farmers Harvest and Business Trade Cooperative and serves on numerous boards and organizations that stress the economic development of the Black community.
-Sampson is a former board member of the largest Black-owned bank in America, and held the position of International Vice-President for Training Allied Workers International Union (the only Black independent union recognized by the US Labor Department).
+Sampson is a former board member of the largest Black-owned bank in America and held the International Vice-President for Training Allied Workers International Union (the only Black independent union recognized by the US Labor Department).